Smoky Pulled Pork Tacos with Cherry-Peach Salsa are an insanely delicious way to enjoy tender pork and fresh fruit — a match made in taco heaven!

 SmokyPulledPorkTacoswithCherryPeachSalsa

-While Ben and I have the same views on important matters like family, religion, money management, and hugging, we have to laugh at how opposite we are regarding other parts of our lives.
+While my husband and I have the same views on important topics like family, religion, money management, and hugging, we have to laugh at how opposite we are regarding other parts of our lives.

 He loves to skateboard, while I prefer to play tennis.